rmaraqa/incident-response-and-systems/systems-engineering/robotics-tennis-ball-collector/README.md

 https://github.com/user-attachments/assets/6bda20ee-a9af-4789-b631-4bf7ff07e377

 The other main component of the project (which will be expanded on in the next section) is our algorithm.
-To explain briefly, our algorithm detects the tennis ball nearest to the diagonal from the turtlebot to the basket collecting the tennis balls and collects the tennis ball closest to that line.
-Once it drops that ball off, we implement a greedy algorithm which collects the nearest tennis ball to the turtlebot (whose location is now at the basket) and then goes to the tennis ball, picks it up, then goes back, and repeats this until all tennis balls are removed.
+Briefly, the algorithm detects the tennis ball nearest the diagonal from the turtlebot to the basket, then collects the tennis balls and the ball closest to that line.
+Once it drops the ball off, we implement a greedy algorithm that collects the nearest tennis ball to the turtlebot (now at the basket), picks it up, returns to the basket, and repeats this until all tennis balls are removed.

-The combination of these two components helped us implement the algorithm that we argue is the most efficient by each controlling one aspect of our alogrithm.
-Combined, these two components enables us to use a different method of collecting the balls between the first ball and the rest of them.
+The combination of these two components helped us implement the algorithm that we argue is the most efficient, by each controlling one aspect of our algorithm.
+Together, these two components enable us to use a different method for collecting the balls between the first ball and the rest.

 ## System Architecture

 ### Robotics Algorithm

 The primary goal of our project is to efficiently collect tennis balls after a padel match using a TurtleBot equipped with a RealSense camera and LiDAR.
-The algorithm is designed to minimize the distance traveled by the robot, thereby reducing the time taken to collect all the balls.
+The algorithm is designed to minimize the distance the robot travels, thereby reducing the time required to collect all the balls.

 The algorithm can be divided into two main phases:
 1. **First Ball Collection**: